 “I wrote down all my symptoms and all my limitations, so my condition is well documented.”

 What you write matters a little.
 What your doctor writes matters a lot.
 If you want your condition to be well-documented, talk about these things with your doctor and read your medical records to see if what your doctor has written is accurate.
+Also, collect letters and function forms from your doctor.

 “I don’t need to do anything.
 My lawyer is handling everything”